reinacchi/yuko/docs/general/Welcome.md

 client.connect();
 ```

-After copying and replaced `TOKEN` with your bot real token, run `node index.js` in the same folder.
+After copying and replaced `TOKEN` with your bot real token, run `node index.js` in the same directory.